Cost Estimation Methods in Project Management

 In this technique, all the project scope is divided into smaller work packages and the cost of each work package is estimated.
 Project’s total cost is the sum of all work packages and components.

 Although it is a time consuming and costly technique, it provides the most accurate estimation.
+Therefore it is one of the most common project cost estimation methods.

 Expert Judgment is a widely used cost estimation technique because of its simplicity.
 It is based on historical records.